GeoffWilliams/omadapi/README.md

 * http: [http://omadapi:8088](http://omadapi:8088) (redirects to TLS port)
 * https: [https://omadapi:8043](https://omadapi:8043)

-Ehere `omadapi` is the hostname or IP address of the pi.
+Where `omadapi` is the hostname or IP address of the pi.
 TLS certificate is self-signed so you have to click-through the browser security warning.

 ## Start/stop omada